5 reasons to stop ‘following your passion’ — and what to do instead

 Let’s chat!
 Book your free 30 minute consult HERE to get started.

-Stacey Back is a Career Strategist, Leadership Coach + Founder of Profile Careers.
+Stacey Back is The Career Planning Specialist, an executive career coach and speaker.
 She helps high-achievers at a career crossroads find the work that lights them up, increase their income, impact and create a career + life on their terms.
 Stacey works virtually with individuals and organisations based across the globe.